knative/docs/docs/eventing/samples/kafka/channel/index.md

 from Knative.
 It contains the name of the namespace, `default` in this example, followed by the actual name of the channel.

+**NOTE:** The topic of a Kafka channel is an implementation detail and records from it should not be consumed from different applications.

 ## Configuring the Knative broker for Apache Kafka channels

 To setup a broker that will use the new default Kafka channels, you must create